rpakdel/arduino_ir_lifesize_remote/README.md

 * Used https://github.com/z3t0/Arduino-IRremote to detect pulses and their widths
 * Used a digital scope to view the pulses and measure their timings
+* Found that the remote doesn't use a standard (known) encoding.

 Here is the pulses when zero button is pressed.